 Ceviche is the best known Peruvian dish.
 This popular seafood dish claims origins in Lima, Peru but is found in many coastal areas throughout Latin America such as Ecuador, Chile, Mexico, and Colombia.
 Ceviche is also known as cebiche and sometimes spelt seviche.
-In it’s simplest form Ceviche consists of raw fish and lime juice with some chilli, or hot peppers.
-In this post, I’ll be talking about Peruvian Ceviche (Peru’s national dish) or Ceviche Peruano in particular but the overall cooking methods, preparation, and ingredients are similar to other forms of this dish.
+In it’s simplest form Ceviche consists of raw fish and fresh lime juice with some chilli, or hot peppers.
+We’re talking about classic Peruvian Ceviche (Peru’s national dish) or Ceviche Peruano in particular, but the overall cooking methods, preparation, and ingredients are similar to other forms of this dish such as Mexican ceviche or shrimp ceviche.

 - 1 Ceviche – Limes and Legend